BryanAim/100-days-of-code/log.md

 **Today's Progress** Continuing on the JS Algorithm Projects challenges. did telephone validator and roman numeral converter.

 **Thoughts** Again!
 Regex needs to be mastered!

+### Day 34: June 3, Wednesday

+**Today's Progress** Completed the JS Algorithm Projects challenges. did Caesars cipher and cashRegister(really hard) challenges.

+**Thoughts** Feels great. though there's a lot of recap and practice that I need to do.